magiclabs/flow-py-sdk/docs/python_SDK_guide.md

 ```

 Flow supports great flexibility when it comes to transaction signing, we can define multiple authorizers (multi-sig
 transactions) and have different payer account than proposer.
-We will explore advanced signing scenarios bellow.
+We will explore advanced signing scenarios below.

 ### [Single party, single signature](https://docs.onflow.org/concepts/transaction-signing/#single-party-single-signature)